Bugis Market (Bugis Street) - A Vibrant Souvenirs Market

 You can find 'I love Singapore' or 'Singapore is a Fine City' T-shirts that go for three pieces for $10.
 But of course, it must look lame for locals to wear these T-shirts here or elsewhere.
 Not that we are not patriotic.
 I think one would look pretty hilarious too, wearing a 'no chewing gum' t-shirt.
-You cannot find chewing gum at Bugis Market or elsewhere in Singapore.
+You cannot find chewing gums at Bugis Market or elsewhere in Singapore.
 So, do I miss chewing the sugary gum?
-Sometimes, but it is what it is.
+Fortunately, not really.

 If you are looking for inexpensive watches, you can get a $5 watch at Bugis Market.
 These are not fake branded watches like those found in some alleys in Bangkok and other parts of south-east Asia, but a no-brand watches.
 Some may think they look cheesy.
 But who cares as long as it works.
 A watch is a watch.